saloni-mohite/Plant-Disease-Classifier/README.md

 ⚙️ Implemented with **TensorFlow, Keras, NumPy, and OpenCV**.
 📷 Input: Upload or capture an image of the plant leaf.
 📊 Output: Predicts the **type of disease** present.
 🌾 Aims to support **precision agriculture** and reduce crop losses.
-🤝 Open-source — 📌 Contributions and suggestions are welcome! 🚀